 Business Rates discounts

-New discounts on Business Rates have been introduced for retail, leisure and hospitality businesses, pubs and nurseries.
-These discounts will be applied automatically and you will be sent a new bill shortly.
+Discounts on Business Rates were introduced earlier this year for retail, leisure and hospitality businesses, pubs and nurseries.
 Visit our Business Rates Reductions page for more information.

 Loans and other support

 There is a range of other financial support available to help you through this challenging time.

 Please read the Government's guide to financial support for jobs and businesses for more information.